thma/WhyHaskellMatters/README.md

 Using algebraic data types has several advantages:

-- Pattern matching can be used to analyze any concrete instance to chose different behaviour based on data. as in the example that maps `Status` to `Severity` there is no need to use `if..then..else..` constructs.
+- Pattern matching can be used to analyze any concrete instance to select different behaviour based on input data. as in the example that maps `Status` to `Severity` there is no need to use `if..then..else..` constructs.
 - The compiler can detect incomplete patterns matching or other flaws.
 - The compiler can derive many complex functionality automatically for ADTs as they are constructed in